 where $I$ is the voxel intensity, $\gamma$ is a parameter for gradient-based gamma correction, and $f$ is a binary function, which prevents the segmentation of edges of neighbouring organs.
-This equation takes the gradient information into account in order to suit different voxel intensities of CT and MR images.
+This equation takes into account the gradient information to suit different voxel densities/intensities of CT and MR images.
 In areas with stronger gradients, the connections between voxels were cut to generate the contours.
-The graph cut method was usually followed by a manual refinement step.
+A manual refinement step usually followed the graph cut method.
 The authors compared their method against manual segmentations performed by four domain experts.
-Their comparison showed that the results are sufficiently comparable to the ground truth, which led them to the conclusion that the method can be applied for computer-assisted manual segmentation.
+Their comparison showed that the results are sufficiently comparable to the ground truth, which led them to the conclusion that the method can be applied to computer-assisted manual segmentation.
 An automatic or semi-automatic application of this algorithm can also be realized.

 In \cite{Gamechi_2019}, a combination of imaging techniques was applied to segment the aorta in CT images.
 At first, pre-processing was used to remove the heart, lung and bones from the original CT images.
 Then, the authors used a multi-atlas-based method~(\cite{Kirili_2010}) to coarsely locate the aorta.
-The preprocessed images were registered to the target model and ten of them were selected for the following approaches.
+The preprocessed images were registered to the target model, and ten of them were selected for the following approaches.
 Aortic centerlines were traced based on the minimum cost path algorithm.
 Finally, a graph cut segmentation algorithm was applied to accurately segment the aortic surface based on the traced centerlines.
 The segmentation results were evaluated based on 100 CT images with manually segmented ground truths.
 This approach has achieved an average DSC of $0.95\pm 0.01$ and a MSD of $0.56\pm 0.08$ mm.